 Alcohol detox can be conducted in an inpatient or outpatient setting, though inpatient care is generally recommended for those with alcohol use disorder on behalf of DT and other possible complications associated with withdrawal.
 At inpatient detox centers, you or your loved one can be monitored around the clock by medical staff who can treat your symptoms and lower the risk for complications like dehydration and seizures.
 Inpatient detox centers usually offer additional therapies like support-group therapy, cognitive-behavioral therapy, and individual and group counseling to help patients overcome mental root causes of alcohol use disorder.

 An inpatient medical detox often involves the use of medications that greatly reduce alcohol withdrawal symptoms, or that prevent the onset of alcohol cravings.
 Some detox centers even offer nutritional therapy so you or your loved one can consume superfoods to complement alcohol detox treatment.
 Nutritional therapy teaches you how to maintain a healthy, nutritious diet that promotes optimal mental and physical health, and that reduces your risk for relapse.

 If you or your loved one is suffering alcohol use disorder, understand that professional help is available and nearby.
-Call our 24/7 confidential helpline at 800-483-2193(Who Answers?) to speak with an addiction counselor about your treatment options.
-We’ll help you find nearby alcohol detox centers devoted to helping you improve your health and achieve an addiction-free life from alcohol.
+Call 866-351-3840(Who Answers?) today to learn more about your treatment options.